mj-watts/michaelwatts.me-website/src/content/posts/writing-tests-with-gherkin-and-cursor.md

 tags: ["ai", "cursor", "vitest", "gherkin"]
 ---

 Behaviour-Driven Development (BDD) helps us write tests that read like specifications, making them easier to understand and maintain.
 In this post, I'll explore how to write tests using Gherkin syntax with Vitest and TypeScript.
-I'll also look at how AI coding assistants like Cursor can help write more tests more efficiently.
+I'll also look at how AI coding assistants like Cursor can help write tests but how to review the generated tests and write them more efficiently.

 ## What is Gherkin?